Mid-Atlantic Water Quality Trends

 Inspired by a 2015 ICPRB project in West Virginia, researchers looked at outcomes of the cleanup efforts across the Mid-Atlantic.

-- Water Quality Data Explorer – This interactive, flexible, computer application allows users to check station geographic coordinates and locate nearby flow gages, visually assess sampling frequency, identify outliers, determine if minimum detection limits (MDLs) are influencing apparent trends, view seasonal patterns and flow-normalized time series, and review metadata and related literature.
+- Water Quality Data Explorer – (This application is currently offline for updates.)
+This interactive, flexible, computer application allows users to check station geographic coordinates and locate nearby flow gages, visually assess sampling frequency, identify outliers, determine if minimum detection limits (MDLs) are influencing apparent trends, view seasonal patterns and flow-normalized time series, and review metadata and related literature.

 Analyses were based largely on data from two sources, the U. S. EPA STOrage and RETrieval (STORET) Legacy Data Center and the joint agency Water Quality Portal (WQP).
 Trends were determined in water chemistry data collected at long-term monitoring stations.
 Water Quality Data Explorer, an interactive computer application, was developed to speed up quality assurance of the raw data, review seasonal patterns, visualize actual and flow-normalized trends in the data, and flag or correct problematic data.